ballerina-platform/ballerina-distribution/examples/graphql-documentation/graphql_documentation.md

 # GraphQL service - Documentation

-A GraphQL schema can include documentation for the schema.
-These documentation can help you to understand the schema.
-In Ballerina, the Ballerina doc comments can be used to add documentation to various schema members.

-This example shows how to add doc comments to the GraphQL service so that the generated schema will include them as the documentation.
+The Ballerina GraphQL module allows add documentation to the `graphql:Service` and its subsequent types.
+To add documentation, use the Ballerina doc comments for the `graphql:Service`, `resource`/`remote` methods, types, and `enum`s.
+Add the documentation to include the descriptions to the generated GraphQL schema.

 ::: code graphql_documentation.bal :::